nomad-nmr/nomad-server/README.md

 # NOMAD server

 Server side code for [NOMAD system](https://www.nomad-nmr.uk/) made out of two main building blocks.
+These are two individual NPM projects that are in individual folders with corresponding names.

 ---